Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

 where $\log(u) \sim N(0,1)$.
 Moreover, the covariate vector \(\bx=(x_1,\ldots,x_{410})\) represents a mix of categorical and continuous features to mimic the complexity commonly encountered in SCF data.
 The first 100 features represent the one-hot encoding of product categories, the subsequent 300 features correspond to the one-hot encoding of seller IDs, and the final 10 features are continuous variables that capture additional product or market factors.
 This high-dimensional, heterogeneous covariate structure provides a realistic testbed for distribution-oriented modeling.

-We randomly partition the data into a training set of 120,000 samples and a test set of 30,000 samples.
-The number of grid points for the model is set to \(m=400\) in accordance with the recommendations provided in \cite{hong2023learning} that optimal choice of $m=O(\sqrt{n})$ in practice.
-After the model is fitted, we assess its performance in terms of quantile estimation accuracy, generative quality, and risk measure estimation through subsequent evaluations, comparing it with the prior popular generative model, Conditional Wasserstein Generative Adversarial Networks with Gradient Penalty \citep[CWGAN-GP,][hereafter referred to as CWGAN]{athey2021using}.
+We randomly partition the data into a training set of 8,000 observations and a test set of 2,000 observations.
+Throughout all experiments, we follow the guideline in Section~\ref{rate_m} and set $m=\sqrt{n}$, which yields $m=90$ in this case.
+In addition, a sensitivity analysis of QRGMM$^\dagger$ with respect to $m$ is presented in the Online Appendix~B, confirming that the choice $m=\sqrt{n}$ is reasonable in practice.
+After the model is fitted, we assess its performance in terms of quantile estimation accuracy, generative quality, and risk measures estimation through subsequent evaluations, and compare it with a popular generative model, the conditional wasserstein generative adversarial networks with gradient penalty \citep[CWGAN-GP,][hereafter referred to as CWGAN]{athey2021using}.